Shaheen 3MT®

 Qualifications

 In the first round of competition, students will compete within divisions: Engineering, Science, Arts & Letters / Keough.
-The top 3 contestants from each division will compete in the final competition.
+The top three contestants from each division will compete in the final competition.

 Final Competition

-The final competition will take place on Wednesday, March 1.
-The highest scoring finals participant who has passed their candidacy exams will have the option to compete at the Midwestern Association of Graduate Schools (MAGS) competition in (location TBD) on (TBD), the ACC Competition in (TBD), and potentially the national competition in (TBD).
+The highest scoring finals participant who has passed their candidacy exams will have the option to compete at the Midwestern Association of Graduate Schools (MAGS) competition.
 If you have questions on candidacy eligibility, please refer to the Graduate School Bulletin of Information.

 Eligibility

-Currently enrolled master’s and doctoral students are eligible to participate.
+Master’s and doctoral students currently enrolled in a Graduate School program at the time of competition are eligible to participate.
 Work presented must have been conducted at the University of Notre Dame.
 Returning participant presentations must be substantially different from previous presentations.
 All participants must attend one informational session to compete in the qualification round.

 Students will be able to see a two-way clock that will display a countdown for three minutes and the timer will buzz at the end of three minutes.
 Going over the allotted three minutes results in automatic disqualification from the competition.